Travel Post Monthly Writer’s Guidelines

 Details about Rights

-Travel Post Monthly does not — at this time — pay contributors.
-But we work hard to get your work in front of editors who do.
+Currently, Travel Post Monthly does not pay contributors.
+We work hard to get your work in front of editors who do.

 Contributors maintain all rights to articles published in Travel Post Monthly.
-We will keep past issues archived on our searchable website so that editors looking for material about a particular destination, for example, can find yours.
+We will keep past issues archived on our searchable website so that editors looking for material about a destination can find your story and photos.

-But say you’ve sold an article — and the editor has purchased the archive rights or even worldwide rights — just let us know and we’ll take your piece down.
+When you’ve sold an article — and the editor has purchased the archive rights or even worldwide rights —let us know, and we’ll take your piece down.

-On the other hand, say you’ve sold a piece that appears here — but only relinquished one-time rights.
-We’re happy to keep it in the Travel Post Monthly archive for editors to find a second time.
-And if one contacts you, you can simply tell them what rights are available.
+If you’ve sold a piece that appears in TPM — but only relinquished one-time rights to the new publisher—we’re happy to keep it in the Travel Post Monthly archive.
+When an editor contacts you, tell them what rights are available.